open-simh/.github/docs/simdocs/nova_doc.md

 The CPU supports the BOOT command.
 BOOT CPU simulates the Nova hardware APL (automatic program load) feature.
 The switch register (SR) bits 12:17 must contain the device code of the device to be booted.
-If the device is a \"high-speed\" (channel) device, SR bit 0 should also be set.
+If the device is a "high-speed" (channel) device, SR bit 0 should also be set.

 CPU registers include the visible state of the processor as well as the control registers for the interrupt system.